-We have audited the accompanying financial statements of the Marlboro Township Fire District No. 1, Monmouth County, New Jersey as of and for the years ended December 31, 2011 and 2010.
-These general purpose financial statements are the responsibility of the Fire District's management.
-Our responsibility is to express an opinion on these basic financial statements based on our audits.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Marlboro Township Fire District No. 1, Monmouth County, New Jersey as of and for the years ended December 31, 2012 and 2011, and related notes to the financial statements, which collectively comprise Marlboro Township Fire District No. 1's basic financial statements as listed in the table of contents.